cloudfoundry/bosh-agent/README.md

 - `brew install go`
 - `brew install hg` (Go needs mercurial for the `go get` command)

-Set up Go for BOSH Agent development:
+Install tools used by the BOSH Agent test suite:

-- `export GOPATH=$GOPATH:$HOME/workspace/bosh/go_agent` (you may want to add this to your bash start up scripts)
+- `go get code.google.com/p/go.tools/cmd/vet`
-- `go get code.google.com/p/go.tools/cmd/vet` (the vet tool is used during the test suite)
+- `go get github.com/golang/lint/golint`

 You should now be able to run the tests for the Go Agent: